register-dynamics/register-dynamics.co.uk/_posts/2023-03-07-7-key-benefits-of-data-governance.md

 - Owain Jones
 - Alaric Snell-Pym
 image: "/images/7-key-benefits-of-data-governance.jpg"
-excerpt: |-
-  If you work with data, you will surely have a view on data governance and its importance to an organisation’s success.
+excerpt: If you work with data, you will surely have a view on data governance and its importance to an organisation’s success.
 A well-crafted data governance strategy is vital in today’s fast-moving and competitive market.
-It’s what underpins a healthy data-driven organisation and gives it the discipline to get the most out of their organisation’s data, manage its risks and manage it effectively.

 In an earlier article, we explored what data governance is and why it is important.
 Now, let’s look at some of the key benefits of data governance.
 licenses:
 - 'Image by svklimkin from Pixabay '
 tags: